chrisnoonan98675/site/xl-deploy/how-to/upgrade-xl-deploy.markdown

 Briefly, the process of upgrading XL Deploy is:

 1. Obtain a new version of the XL Deploy software and, if necessary, a new license from [XebiaLabs](https://dist.xebialabs.com/).
-1. Read the [**release notes**](/xl-deploy/latest/releasenotes.html) so you are aware of the new functionality and possible upgrade considerations.
+1. Read the [release manual](/xl-deploy/latest/releasemanual.html) so you are aware of the new functionality and possible upgrade considerations.
-1. Read the [**version-specific upgrade notes**](/xl-deploy/latest/upgrademanual.html) so you are aware of all special upgrade considerations.
 1. Stop the current version of XL Deploy if it is running and ensure that there are no running tasks active.
 1. Create a new installation directory for the new version of XL Deploy (so the previous version will still be available in case of problems).
 1. Extract the new XL Deploy release into the new installation directory.